Why won’t you stop bottling water in California?

 So why not reduce the amount of water you use?

-So you will try to make your factories more efficient?
+So you will try to make your plants more efficient?

 Yes.
 We are always looking for ways to save water in our operations and monitoring their impact on local water sources.
 Water stewardship is a key pillar of our business.
 We have made five public commitments on water and you can follow our progress in meeting them in our

 published each year.